Former Teacher of the Year is first Democrat to enter campaign for state superintendent

-OKLAHOMA CITY - Jena Nelson, a Democrat and former Oklahoma Teacher of the Year, has established a campaign for state superintendent of public instruction, a key race that so far has seen only Republican candidates.
+OKLAHOMA CITY — A Democrat and former Oklahoma Teacher of the Year has established a campaign for state superintendent of public instruction, a key race that so far has seen only Republican candidates.

 Former Teacher of the Year is first Democrat to enter campaign for state superintendent